Bungalow Architecture in Phoenix, Arizona

 “The West Coast is a hot spot because a lot of the development in the West was happening at the height of the style’s popularity,” explains Jensen.

-California’s climate is perfect for the bungalow and Craftsman style, especially the large deck.
-Pasadena, Calif., has an area known as “Bungalow Heaven,” where there are hundreds of historic bungalows.
+California’s climate is perfect for the Bungalow and Craftsman style, especially the large deck.
+Pasadena, Californian has an area known as “Bungalow Heaven,” where there are hundreds of historic bungalows.

 In Chicago, there’s the “Bungalow Belt.”
 Because of the chilly winters, the Chicago bungalows have a sunroom rather than an open porch.
 Also, take a look at neighborhoods in almost any city that were established between 1900 and 1930, and you’re sure to find some retro Craftsman digs.